 As much as you want to prevent wandering, you also want to be ready in case it does happen:

-- Program into your phone important numbers, like your neighbors' phone number, as well as the numbers of family members and friends who can help in case of an emergency.
+- Program important numbers into your phone, such as your neighbors' phone number and the numbers of family members and friends who can help in case of an emergency.

 - Keep recent pictures or videos of your loved one.

-- Learn about your neighborhood, focusing on places that may be harmful to your loved one, like rivers, steep hills, or congested intersections.
+- Learn about your neighborhood, focusing on places that may be harmful, such as rivers, steep hills, or congested intersections.

 - Register your loved one with MedicAlert + Alzheimer's Association Safe Return program.
 This program offers benefits like providing an ID bracelet, storing information and photos in a national database, and notifying you if your loved one has been found.

-- Look into GPS devices that your loved one can wear.
+- Look into wearable GPS devices.
 These devices send wireless signals to a web program, providing you with information about your loved one's location.

-If your loved one is lost, call 911 right away.
+If your loved one is lost, call for emergency medical help right away.
 Be sure to tell the police that your loved one has Alzheimer's disease.
 If you have registered with Safe Return, also call that company.